+B Net investment income per share reflects one or more large, non-recurring dividend(s) which amounted to \$.06 per share.
+Excluding such non-recurring dividend(s), the ratio of net investment income (loss) to average net assets would have been .46%.
-B Total distributions per share do not sum due to rounding.

-&lt;sup>1 Total returns do not reflect charges attributable to your insurance company's separate account.
-Inclusion of these charges would reduce the total returns shown.

-&lt;sup>1 Total returns would have been lower if certain expenses had not been reduced during the applicable periods shown.

-Fees and expenses of any underlying mutual funds or exchange-traded funds (ETFs) are not included in the Fund's expense ratio.
+- C The amounts shown reflect certain reclassifications related to book to tax differences that were made in the year shown. - D Total distributions per share do not sum due to rounding. - E Total returns do not reflect charges attributable to your insurance company's separate account.
+Inclusion of these charges would reduce the total returns shown. - F Total returns would have been lower if certain expenses had not been reduced during the applicable periods shown. - Fees and expenses of any underlying mutual funds or exchange-traded funds (ETFs) are not included in the Fund's expense ratio.
 The Fund indirectly bears its proportionate share of these expenses.
-For additional expense information related to investments in Fidelity Central Funds, please refer to the "Investments in Fidelity Central Funds" note found in the Notes to Financial Statements section of the most recent Annual or Semi-Annual report.

-Expense ratios reflect operating expenses of the class.
-Expenses before reductions do not reflect amounts reimbursed, waived, or reduced through arrangements with the investment adviser, brokerage services, or other offset arrangements, if applicable, and do not represent the amount paid by the class during periods when reimbursements, waivers or reductions occur.

-Amount does not include the portfolio activity of any underlying mutual funds or exchange-traded funds (ETFs).
+For additional expense information related to investments in Fidelity Central Funds, please refer to the "Investments in Fidelity Central Funds" note found in the Notes to Financial Statements section of the most recent Annual or Semi-Annual report. - H Expense ratios reflect operating expenses of the class.
+Expenses before reductions do not reflect amounts reimbursed, waived, or reduced through arrangements with the investment adviser, brokerage services, or other offset arrangements, if applicable, and do not represent the amount paid by the class during periods when reimbursements, waivers or reductions occur. - Amount does not include the portfolio activity of any underlying mutual funds or exchange-traded funds (ETFs).